jmesyou/functional-programming-jargon.py/readme.md

 This is a fork of [Functional Programming Jargon](https://github.com/jmesyou/functional-programming-jargon).
 Examples are presented in Python3.

-This document attempts to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as possible
+This document attempts to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as possible.

+This document is WIP and pull requests are welcome!

 __Translations__
 * [Portuguese](https://github.com/alexmoreno/jargoes-programacao-funcional)